 The area you want to stay in is Aarhus C. This is the central part of Aarhus – the classic part of the city where you will find the Cathedral, the major shopping street Strøget, and the famous ARoS museum, among other things.
 This is the most expensive area, but there are several hotels and Airbnbs here, so there will almost always be availability.
 Most hotels will be placed near the train station, and these are all very nice.
 But you can also opt for a holiday apartment and in that case, we advise you to find one in Latinerkvarteret, a smaller neighborhood within Aarhus C.

 Aarhus N, the northern part of the city, is also a decent area to be in.
 It’s a more residential/educational area, but certainly not bad.
+It doesn’t have too many tourist attractions, but many students live there, and that makes it interesting.
 If the prices in Aarhus C are too unreasonable, and you see something nice in Aarhus N, it can be considered.
+But you should know that if you get far north and into the suburb of Risskov, prices will actually go up.
+Risskov is one of the most expensive areas of Denmark and it is an area where many rich people live.

 Staying in Aarhus V, which is the western area of the city, is something we recommend against.
-Again, a very residential area, but the negative thing is that it is the area of Aarhus with the highest crime rate.
-Therefore, there’s not much of a point in staying here, especially not if you have the option of staying in the central or northern part.
-The same goes for the neighboring town Brabrand.
+Again, a very residential area, but the negative thing about Aarhus V is that it’s the area of Aarhus with the highest crime rate.
+It can be dodgy, especially at night.
+Therefore, there’s not much of a point in staying here, especially not if you have the option of staying in the central or northern part of Aarhus.
+The same goes for the neighboring town Brabrand – don’t stay there.
+The shopping mall Bazar Vest could be worth visiting during the day, but aside from that, there’s no reason to go west of Aarhus, and hardly any reasons to stay there either.

 The south of Aarhus is quite nice.
 If you can stay near Marselisborg, which is just a bit south of the center, you might get yourself a nice experience.
 Going further south does not make much sense since you will be far away from the main sights, but there are some fun recreational things to do in this area, such as golf, nice beaches, and opportunities to go sailing.